 Step 2: Wash the fresh plums and dry them with a clean kitchen towel or paper towel.
 Using a paring knife, split the plums in half.

 Step 3: Start out by making the Streusel topping.
 Combine the gluten-free flour, white sugar, cinnamon, kosher salt, and the diced-up room temperature butter in the bowl of the stand mixer fitted with the paddle attachment.
 On a medium speed mix together until the streusel topping comes together and starts to form clumps.
-Transfer the Streusel topping to a small bowl and place in the refrigerator until ready to use.
+Transfer the Streusel topping to a small bowl and place it in the refrigerator until ready to use.

 Step 4: To the same mixing bowl add the white sugar and the lemon zest.
 Using your hands, rub the zest into the sugar.
 This brings out the bright lemon flavor and will give the gluten-free plum cake a subtle lemon flavor.